Jaguar Health (NASDAQ:JAGX) Coverage Initiated by Analysts at StockNews.com

-StockNews.com began coverage on shares of Jaguar Health (NASDAQ:JAGX – Get Rating) in a research note released on Friday.
-The firm issued a hold rating on the biotechnology company’s stock.
+StockNews.com assumed coverage on shares of Jaguar Health (NASDAQ:JAGX – Get Rating) in a report issued on Saturday.
+The brokerage issued a hold rating on the biotechnology company’s stock.

-Separately, Zacks Investment Research lowered Jaguar Health from a hold rating to a sell rating in a research report on Wednesday, May 18th.
+Separately, Zacks Investment Research lowered Jaguar Health from a hold rating to a sell rating in a research note on Wednesday, May 18th.

-A number of hedge funds have recently bought and sold shares of JAGX.
-Renaissance Technologies LLC bought a new position in shares of Jaguar Health during the 1st quarter worth approximately $1,079,000.
-Virtu Financial LLC boosted its stake in shares of Jaguar Health by 76.1% during the 1st quarter.
-Virtu Financial LLC now owns 229,270 shares of the biotechnology company’s stock worth $162,000 after acquiring an additional 99,073 shares during the period.
-Bank of New York Mellon Corp boosted its stake in shares of Jaguar Health by 507.3% during the 1st quarter.
-Bank of New York Mellon Corp now owns 169,749 shares of the biotechnology company’s stock worth $120,000 after acquiring an additional 141,796 shares during the period.
-JPMorgan Chase & Co. bought a new position in shares of Jaguar Health during the 4th quarter worth approximately $95,000.
-Finally, Morgan Stanley bought a new position in shares of Jaguar Health during the 1st quarter worth approximately $159,000.
-Hedge funds and other institutional investors own 11.91% of the company’s stock.
+Several institutional investors have recently modified their holdings of the company.
+Renaissance Technologies LLC acquired a new position in Jaguar Health in the first quarter valued at approximately $1,079,000.
+Virtu Financial LLC grew its stake in shares of Jaguar Health by 76.1% during the first quarter.
+Virtu Financial LLC now owns 229,270 shares of the biotechnology company’s stock worth $162,000 after purchasing an additional 99,073 shares in the last quarter.
+Bank of New York Mellon Corp boosted its stake in Jaguar Health by 507.3% in the first quarter.
+Bank of New York Mellon Corp now owns 169,749 shares of the biotechnology company’s stock valued at $120,000 after acquiring an additional 141,796 shares in the last quarter.
+JPMorgan Chase & Co. acquired a new stake in shares of Jaguar Health during the fourth quarter worth about $95,000.
+Finally, Morgan Stanley acquired a new stake in shares of Jaguar Health during the first quarter worth about $159,000.
+Institutional investors and hedge funds own 11.91% of the company’s stock.

 About Jaguar Health (Get Rating)